 To establish the chain of custody for the packet, the prosecutor must:

 The chain of custody works to ensure the evidence is what it purports to be, has not been tampered with or altered, and has been appropriately handled and tested.
 Without such measures, judges and juries might base a conviction on planted evidence, inaccurate test results, or an item that was never at the crime scene.

 Most often the defense will be in the position of challenging the chain of custody.
 A typical defense strategy is to attack the sufficiency of the prosecutor's chain—link by link.
 The defense might do this by showing an irregularity or discrepancy in the timeline or documentation, or challenging how the item was stored, labeled, or tested.
 If the defense succeeds in preventing the prosecutor from offering an exhibit into evidence, the judge might rule that the prosecutor has insufficient evidence to allow a case to continue.
 (That determination rests on how crucial the piece of evidence is to the case.)

-Immer's attorney can challenge each and every step in this foundation, but probably won’t get far without some kind of indication that there was some kind of irregularity in the seizure-storage-testing-transportation process.
+Going back to Immer's example, his attorney can challenge each and every step in the seizure-storage-testing-transportation process.
 If the prosecutor cannot convince the judge that the foundation is adequate, the judge will rule the packet inadmissible and, in all probability, dismiss the case.